Food bills are set to soar by £380 this year

 The survey also showed grocery prices rose by 8.3% over the past four weeks, the highest rate in 13 years.

+"The inflation number makes for difficult reading and shoppers will be watching budgets closely as the cost-of-living crisis takes its toll," said Fraser McKevitt, head of retail and consumer insight at Kantar.

 Official figures for April showed overall inflation - the increase in prices over time - was running at 9% a year in the UK - the highest rate for 40 years.
-The Bank of England has warned inflation might reach 11% within months, as the prices of fuel and food put pressure on household budgets.
+The Bank of England has warned inflation might exceed 11% later this year as the prices of fuel and food put pressure on household budgets.

-The Office for National Statistics are due to publish the May inflation figures on Wednesday.
+The latest inflation figures for May are due to be published on Wednesday.

 Overall supermarket sales are declining, down by 1.9% in the 12 weeks to the 12 June - the smallest fall since October 2021.

-Fraser McKevitt, head of retail and consumer insight at Kantar, said: "The sector hasn't been in growth since April 2021 as it measures up against the record sales seen during the pandemic.
-However, these latest numbers show the market is to an extent returning to pre-COVID norms as we begin comparisons with post-lockdown times."
+Mr McKevitt said: "The sector hasn't been in growth since April 2021 as it measures up against the record sales seen during the pandemic.
+However, these latest numbers show the market is to an extent returning to pre-Covid norms as we begin comparisons with post-lockdown times."

+Kantar said that online sales have continued to fall as lockdown restrictions eased, recording the 12th consecutive monthly fall to leave digital orders down nearly 9% in June.

+It said this could be the result of people looking to further cut costs by " avoiding delivery charges" though it added that the recent good weather may be encouraging more people to take a trip to the supermarket.

 The researchers also found shoppers are switching from branded items, sales of which are down by 1%, to supermarkets' own-label products.